Hymn to Saint Gregory the Pope

 And let the highest majesty of both the father and the son

-Belong to the equally to the Holy Ghost.
+Belong equally to the Holy Ghost.

 Amen.

 1 I realize that ‘flamen’ should refer to a priest, but it makes no sense here.
-The italin translators would appear to agree calling this term either the Holy Spirit or ‘supreme glory.’
+The Italian translators would appear to agree calling this term either the Holy Spirit or ‘supreme glory.’
 I imagine the etymology of “flamen” from ‘a gale, breeze, wind, blast, blowing.’
 Thus a spirit.